 Of course, these questions are just a start.
 More detailed questions of technology, cost, scale, and organizational buy-in will inevitably be part of any discussion.
 However, with the many benefits live chat can create for your customers’ experiences, the three questions above should provide a good starting point for evaluating live chat’s potential usefulness to your organization.

-Charts courtesy of the help desk reviews and comparisons company Software Advice.
+Charts courtesy of the help desk reviews and comparisons company Software Advice (link no longer active).